Texas vs Xavier Players to Watch - Sweet 16

 Xavier's Last Game

-Xavier was victorious in its most recent game versus Pittsburgh, 84-73, on Sunday.
-Nunge was its leading scorer with 18 points.
+Xavier won its most recent game versus Pittsburgh, 84-73, on Sunday.
+Nunge starred with 18 points, and also had three boards and three assists.

 |Name